skarllot/Expressions/README.md

 ## Migration Guide

-### Key Changes in 2.0.0
+### Key Changes in 2.0
-In the Version 2.0.0 release of our library, the `IQueryModel`-related interfaces and classes was renamed to `IQueryStrategy`.
+In the version 2.0, the `IQueryModel`-related interfaces and classes was renamed to `IQueryStrategy`.
 These changes are summarized in the table below:

 | V1                                       | V2                                          |
 |------------------------------------------|---------------------------------------------|